meinders/lithium-ews/docs/ews file format.md

       1155  Notes                  cstring         160
       1316  (unknown)                               94
       1410  Song number            cstring          10
-      1421  (unknown)                               59
+      1421  (unknown)                                1
+      1422  Media embedded         int8              1    If set, media (specifically videos) are embedded.
+This does not appear specific for this schedule entry.
+All entries have the same value.
+                                                          Whether this entry has any embedded content (and where) can be derived from the value of the media content pointer (see below).
+      1423  (unknown)                               57
-      1480  Original length        int32le           4    Length of original "Media resource" (see above).
+      1480  Media original length  int32le           4    Length of original "Media resource" (see above).
 This may be different from the length of the embbedded version of the resource.
 Images for example are not embedded as-is, but are re-encoded (sometimes doubling in size).
+      1484  (unknown)                               12
+      1496  Media content pointer  int32le           4    Position of embedded media resource.
-      1488  (unknown)                               36
+      1500  (unknown)                               20
       1520  Aspect ratio           int32le           4    0x00 = Automatic, 0x01 = Maintain, 0x02 = Stretch, 0x03 = Zoom
+                                                          Applies to media content as well as media backgrounds.
       1524  (unknown)                              292